-Equality Diversity and Inclusion for the Greater Manchester Good Employment Charter
+Equality, diversity and inclusion in the Greater Manchester Good Employment Charter

 An evaluation of the Greater Manchester Good Employment Charter with Greater Manchester Combined Authority (GMCA).